gnapoles/lstcn/README.md

   <img src="https://github.com/gnapoles/lstcn/blob/main/figures/example_pred.png?raw=true" width="1400" />
 </p>

+The mean absolute error for the training set is 0.0355, while the test error is 0.0192.
+The model's hyperparameter tuning runs in 3.8599 seconds.

 ## References

 If you use the LSTCN model in your research please cite the following papers: